Jamesits/acr-cache-proxy/README.md

 - Supports a cache rule with a prefix (works around an [upstream bug](https://github.com/Azure/acr/issues/599#issuecomment-2182544764
 ))
-- Supports EntraID authentication, so works with ACR configured for public network access only (ACR basic service tier can only have public endpoints)
+- Supports EntraID authentication (automatic through machine identity, or manually configured), so you can use the much cheaper ACR basic service tier which cannot have private endpoints

 ## Usage